adamValent/band-manager/README.md

 The system has two authorization roles - **Manager** and **Band Member**.

 -   Manager manages bands, their members, albums, songs, and band activities.
--   Band Member accepts invitations to bands and views band information after accepting.
+-   Band Member accepts invitations to bands and views band information.

 ## Oauth2

-You will recieve oauth2 token folowing these steps
+You will receive oauth2 token following these steps

 -   Run app test-client in root directory
--   Go to localhost:8083
+-   Go to localhost:8084
 -   You are redirected to MUNI
--   After successful login hit again localhost:8083 and you can copy your oauth2 token
+-   After successful login hit again localhost:8084 and you can copy your oauth2 token

 ## Runnable scenario

 -   You can run scenario by filling ./locust/locustfile.py following instruction in file and by running command ```docker-compose up``` in locust directory
 -   Then open localhost:8089 and fill pop up window by at least one user, request will run only once
+-   Result is printed to console of locust-worker

+## Prometheus

+-   Can be found on localhost:9090
+-   After hitting status/targets, you can see all running modules

+## Grafana

+-   Can be found on localhost:3000
+-   Username is admin and password is admin
+-   You can see dashboard in menu/dashboards/Youband-manager dashboard
+-   You can switch between module in left corner

 ## Entities